michaelebrooker/bh/content/stay.md

 **Above: bedroom three** has a double bed and shared shower and toilet.

 Otherwise, facilities are fairly simple, as there is no television, but good connectivity via mobile data, allows us to keep connected worldwide.
+Apart from the lack of television, we have a modern kitchen with electric-gas cooker and fridge-freezer.

 {{< responsive-image img="/images/eggs.jpg/" text="Fresh eggs from our chickens." >}}

-We have fresh eggs from our own chickens, and the little fishing village is a short walk, and has small stalls selling vegetables and fruit, as well as fish.
-The proximity for the fishing village means that freshly-caught fish can be bought.
+We have fresh eggs from local chickens are excellent, and the little fishing village is a short walk, and has small stalls selling vegetables and fruit, as well as freshly-caught fish.

 {{< responsive-image img="/images/pusska.jpg/" text="Pusska, our tireless worker keeping and eye out for any pests." >}}

 Pusska is friendly to all and too spoiled and well-fed to bother with catching her own lunch.
+We also have two Alsatians, which are also very friendly.